Is a Technology Degree Worth It?

 Yes, a technology degree is worth it for most students.
-Technology graduates earn a median $60,340 to $171,200 per year depending on specialization (BLS, 2024), compared to ~$35,000 with a high school diploma alone.
-With an annual salary premium of ~$89,910 and a 4-year bachelor’s degree costing $24,000 to $180,000, the estimated payback period is just 0.3 to 2.0 years.
-Technology also offers exceptional job growth with 268,100 annual openings and information security analyst roles growing at 28.5% through 2034.
+Technology graduates earn a median $61,860 to $175,140 per year depending on specialization (BLS, 2025), with security, networking, and management roles all clearing six figures.
+A technology bachelor’s typically pays for itself quickly because the salary premium over lower-education career paths is large, though tuition and payback time vary widely by institution type.
+Technology also offers exceptional job growth with 268,100 annual openings across IT occupations and information security analyst roles growing at 28.5% through 2034.

 Technology degrees offer one of the strongest ROI profiles in higher education because they combine strong salaries with massive employer demand across every industry.
 The field is also unique in that industry certifications (CompTIA, AWS, Cisco, Microsoft) complement the degree and can accelerate career advancement.
 However, the degree is not the only path into technology – certifications alone or bootcamps can work for some entry-level roles – so the value depends on your career goals and starting point.